gooch/sustainable_energy_without_the_hot_air/book.md

 ![Do nothing - cartoon ](DoNothing5M.jpg)

-*“Okay – it’s agreed; we announce– ‘to do nothing is not an option!’then we wait and see how thingspan out...”*
+*“Okay – it’s agreed; we announce– ‘to do nothing is not an option!’ then we wait and see how things pan out...”*

 Figure 1.11.
-Reproduced by kindpermission of PRIVATE EYE / PaulLowe www.private-eye.co.uk.
+Reproduced by kind permission of PRIVATE EYE / Paul Lowe www.private-eye.co.uk.

 4*“water-powered car”* *New Scientist*, 29th July 2006, p.35.
-This
+This article,
-article, headlined “Water-powered car might be availableby 2009,” opened thus:“Forget cars fuelled by alcohol and vegetable oil.
-Before long, you might be able to run your car with nothing morethan water in its fuel tank.
-It would be the ultimate zero-emissions vehicle.“While water is not at first sight an obvious power source, it has a key virtue: it is an abundant source of hydrogen,the element widely touted as the green fuel of the future.”The work *New Scientist* was describing was not ridiculous – it was actually about a car using *boron* as a fuel, with aboron/water reaction as one of the first chemical steps.
-Why did *New Scientist* feel the urge to turn this into a storysuggesting that water was the fuel?
+headlined “Water-powered car might be available by 2009,” opened thus:“Forget cars fuelled by alcohol and vegetable oil.
+Before long, you might be able to run your car with nothing more than water in its fuel tank.
+It would be the ultimate zero-emissions vehicle.“While water is not at first sight an obvious power source, it has a key virtue: it is an abundant source of hydrogen,the element widely touted as the green fuel of the future.”The work *New Scientist* was describing was not ridiculous – it was actually about a car using *boron* as a fuel, with a boron/water reaction as one of the first chemical steps.
+Why did *New Scientist* feel the urge to turn this into a story suggesting that water was the fuel?
 Water is not a fuel.
 It never has been, and it never will be.
-It is already burned!The first law of thermodynamics says you can’t get energy for nothing; you can only convert energy from one formto another.
+It is already burned!
+The first law of thermodynamics says you can’t get energy for nothing; you can only convert energy from one form to another.
 The energy in any engine must come from somewhere.
 Fox News peddled an even more absurd story[2fztd3].

 –*Climate change is a far greater threat to the world than international terrorism.* Sir David King, Chief Scientific Advisorto the UK government,